HudsonSchumaker/dodoi-engine-ns/README.md

-# dodoi-engine-ppc
+# dodoi-engine-ns
-dodoi engine for ppc consoles
+dodoi engine for ns